Skip to main content

 Dest.

 Selects where you want to send the Aux 1 or Aux 2 output of your channel.
-Available options are the same as for the Dest. selector of the Audio page (see Configuring the Main Output of Sounds and Groups), except that for Aux 1 and Aux 2 the default destination is None — in other terms there are no auxiliary sends defined by default.
+The available options are the same as for the Dest. selector of the Audio page (see Configuring the main output of Sounds and Groups), except that for Aux 1 and Aux 2 the default destination is None, in other terms there are no auxiliary sends defined by default.

 Level